joerilapin/wsjs/README.md

-# wsVanjs
+# wsVanjs-PITCH
-An interactive workshop about Javascript
+WHAT: an interactive 4h workshop about Vanilla Javascript: basic but cool stuff, that could serve your interview as well;-)

 WHO:  Joeri Lapin, BeCode 2019-2020, Antwerp

-WHAT: a 4h workshop about Javascript related basic but cool stuff, that could serve your interview;-)

 DATE: planned date Wednesday 24/06/2020